-Stud ent Name Grade grade ical Radiography students must receive a grade of 80 or greater in this portion of the clinical e with a minimum of 75% or better in each section.
-A student with a grade of less than 80 demonstrated a lack of professional growth & development for his/her level in the program, may be placed on probation.
-Students on probation must correct areas of deficiency during robationary period or that student will be dismissed from the program.
-Seme ester: \square MRT 161 \square MRT 162 Eval uators: PROFESSIONAL CONDUCT & COMMUNICATION SKILLS 1.
-Identifies patient correctly & introduces self to patient 2.
-Explains procedure to patient; communicates with patients in a professional manner 3.
-Communicates with radiographers and staff in a professional manner 4.
-Listens & follows directions 5.
-Consistently reports to clinical affiliate site on time 6.
-Reports to assigned rotation site on time; takes appropriate breaks after conferring with supervisor; remains in assigned clinical area 7.
-Accurately completes all departmental paperwork 8.
-Displays professional appearance; follows dress code 9.
-Adheres to all program & clinical affiliate policies 10.
-Recognizes and respects authority of both hospital and program personnel Grade earned/20 points = section grade (10% of total grade) Comments: RADIATION PROTECTION & ETHICAL STANDARDS 1.
-Provides all patients with maximum lead shielding & asks female patients the LMP date to verify the patient is not pregnant 2.
-Minimizes patient radiation exposure by collimating accurately & selecting appropriate technical factors 3.
-Minimizes exposure to self by remaining in the control booth or wearing a lead apron during exposure and not holding patients during exposures 4.
-Delivers care without prejudice; maintains confidentiality with patient information 5.
-Practices ethical behavior/ honesty/ integrity Grade earned/20 points = section grade (10% of total grade) Comments:
+Stude t Name Grade grade has d and n the pr al Radiography students must receive a grade of 80 or greater in this portion of the clinical with a minimum of 75% or better in each section.
+A student with a grade of less than 80 monstrated a lack of professional growth & development for his/her level in the program by be placed on probation.
+Students on probation must correct areas of deficiency during the bationary period or that student will be dismissed from the program.
+The ter: MRT 161 MRT 162 Evalu tors: 1.
+2. 3.
+4. 5.
+6. 7.
+8. 9.
+PROFESSIONAL CONDUCT & COMMUNICATION SKILLS Identifies patient correctly & introduces self to patient Explains procedure to patient; communicates with patients in a professional manner Communicates with radiographers and staff in a professional manner Listens & follows directions Consistently reports to clinical affiliate site on time Reports to assigned rotation site on time; takes appropriate breaks after conferring with supervisor; remains in assigned clinical area Accurately completes all departmental paperwork Displays professional appearance; follows dress code Adheres to all program & clinical affiliate policies Recognizes and respects authority of both hospital and program personnel Grade earned/20 points = section grade (10% of total grade) Comments: 1.
+2. 3.
+4. 5.
+RADIATION PROTECTION & ETHICAL STANDARDS Provides all patients with maximum lead shielding & asks female patients the LMP date to verify the patient is not pregnant Minimizes patient radiation exposure by collimating accurately & selecting appropriate technical factors Minimizes exposure to self by remaining in the control booth or wearing a lead apror during exposure and not holding patients during exposures Delivers care without prejudice; maintains confidentiality with patient information Practices ethical behavior/ honesty/ integrity Grade earned/20 points = section grade (10% of total grade) Comments: